Contrast (Conor Maynard album): Background

 On 20 May 2006, Maynard signed up to online video-sharing website YouTube and in 2008 uploaded his very first video of him singing "Breathe" by fellow British musician Lee Carr.
 Throughout 2009–present, Maynard uploaded cover versions of songs with rapper and close friend, Anthony "Anth" Melo who resides in Virginia.
 Together they have covered a variety of songs, including: Chris Brown ("Crawl"), Taio Cruz ("Dynamite"), Rihanna ("Only Girl (In the World)").
 Maynard was brought to label attention when American singer/songwriter Ne-Yo watched a cover version of his track "Beautiful Monster" – who contacted the musician soon afterwards, and Ne-Yo became Maynard's mentor.

 In November 2011, Maynard received a nomination for MTV's Brand New for 2012 award, competing alongside Delilah, Michael Kiwanuka, Lana Del Rey and Lianne La Havas.
 It was announced on 31 January 2012 that Maynard had been crowned winner of the award, having received approximately 48% of the public vote.

 Maynard had signed to Parlophone in 2010.
 He released the music video for his debut single "Can't Say No" on 1 March 2012, which by September 2012 had already surpassed fourteen million views.
 The single was met with positive reviews, with Lewis Corner (of Digital Spy) describing it as "playful, fun and immediately leaves you wanting another go", whilst others compared Maynard to Canadian singer Justin Bieber; both vocally and career-wise.
 However, Conor disputes this claim, saying "I'm not like Justin Bieber", and although insisting his music has a more mature R&B flavour to it than Bieber's, acknowledged that they both gained popularity from being young and from being found through YouTube.

 Singles

 "Can't Say No" was released on 2 March 2012 as the first single from the album.
-It was produced by The Invisible Men and The Arcade, and written by The Invisible Men, Sophie Stern, Jon Mills, Joe Dyer, Kurtis McKenzie and Maynard.
+It was produced by the Invisible Men and the Arcade, and written by the Invisible Men, Sophie Stern, Jon Mills, Joe Dyer, Kurtis McKenzie and Maynard.
 "Vegas Girl" was released on 20 July 2012 as the second single from the album.
 "Turn Around" was confirmed as the third single to be released from the album.
 The music video premiered on 10 September 2012 and was released on 8 October 2012.

 "Animal" was confirmed to be the fourth single from the album.
 The music video was released on 10 December 2012 and was released to radio on 21 January 2013.
-The song was released as a remix with UK rapper Wiley.